scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 #   <CRON expression>
 #     PRs are created roughly according to the given CRON expression.
 #
-#     CRON expressions consist of six fields: seconds, minutes, hour of day,
+#     CRON expressions consist of five fields:
-#     day of month, month, and day of week.
+#     minutes, hour of day, day of month, month, and day of week.
 #
 #     See https://www.alonsodomin.me/cron4s/userguide/index.html#parsing for
 #     more information about the CRON expressions that are supported.